PhilsModules/phils-random-names/Updates.md

+## Version 1.8.1 - The Currency Fix 💸
+### Bug Fixes
+*   **Deutsches Währungssystem:** Fixed a bug where currency abbreviations in German lists (gm, sm, km, pm) were parsed as "Free" because the system only understood English terms.
+The module now correctly detects and calculates German prices.
+*   **Chat Display:** The Chat Output will now also display German abbreviations (e.g. `5gm` instead of `5gp`) if the Foundry language is set to German.
+*   **Verification:** Verified with new German gemstone lists.

 ## Version 1.8.0 - The German Edition 🇩🇪
 ### Features
 *   **Volle Deutsche Übersetzung:** Alle 7 Fantasy-Listen (**Essen, Getränke, Bücher, Kuriositäten, Pflanzen, Pilze, Edelsteine**) sind nun vollständig und qualitätsgesichert auf Deutsch verfügbar!